zxc916684603/ecs/intl.en-US/API Reference/Getting started/Response results.md

         "RequestId": "540CFF28-407A-40B5-B6A5-74Bxxxxxxxxx", /* Request ID */
         "HostId": "ecs.aliyuncs.com", /* Endpoint */
         "Code": "MissingParameter.CommandId", /* Error code */
-        "Message": "The input parameter “CommandId” that is mandatory for processing this request is not supplied." /* Error message */
+        "Message": "The input parameter “CommandId” that is required for processing this request is not supplied." /* Error message */
     }
     ```